Digital Engineering 24/7

 Companies focus on development of 3D printed copper windings for electric drive systems.

-ExOne and Maxxwell Motors have proved out a new concept for binder jet 3D printing a high-efficiency copper e-winding design.
-Image courtesy of Business Wire.
+ExOne and Maxxwell Motors have proved out a new concept for binder jet 3D printing a high-efficiency copper e-winding design that eliminates many of the challenges that come with traditional manufacturing of copper coils for electric motors.
+(Graphic: Business Wire)

 The ExOne Company, a company focused on industrial sand and metal 3D printers using binder jetting technology, is collaborating with Tennessee-based startup Maxxwell Motors on development of a copper e-winding design for its axial flux electric motors, which can be used in electric cars as well as a range of other heavy-duty vehicles and industrial devices.